Spring Break Youth Dance Camp

 Jacqueline Koenig is originally from Southern California and received her B.A. in dance from the University of California, Irvine.
 As a classroom teacher, Jacqueline has more than 15 years of dance experience.
 As a paraprofessional, she has been teaching and choreographing for the Las Vegas Academy of International Studies, Performing and Visual Arts High School and for KO Knudson Middle School.
 Recently, she worked as a teaching artist for the Young Audiences / Smith Center and PBS "Between the Lions" residencies.
 In 2009, Jacqueline was chosen as a teaching artist for the Southern Nevada Wolf Trap, a Smith Center early learning through the Arts Program.

-Lorenzo Shelley teaches the Charleston Heights Arts Center’s Saturday youth dance classes that include Creative Movement, Ballet/Jazz, Ballet Fundamentals, and Hip Hop for students spanning ages 2 to 15 years old.
-Mr. Shelley has been a principal dancer for the West Las Vegas Arts Center dance ensemble for the past 5+ years.
-Since 2009, Lorenzo has participated in and has worked his way up to becoming a mentor in the west Las Vegas dance program by assisting with teaching and dance instruction for youth in their Performing and Visual Arts Camp held annually at the West Las Vegas Arts Center.
-Before becoming an employee, Lorenzo was first a city of Las Vegas Volunteer and taught classes for free.
-This teaching experience has made him a valued member of the staff at the Charleston Heights Arts Center.
+Lorenzo Shelley teaches Charleston Heights Arts Center youth dance classes that include Ballet Fundamentals, Dance Conditioning on Fridays and Hip Hop.
+Mr. Shelley was a principal dancer for the West Las Vegas Arts Center dance ensemble for 5+ years.
+During his time in the West Las Vegas ensemble, Lorenzo worked his way up to become a mentor in their dance program by assisting with teaching and dance instruction for youth in their Performing and Visual Arts Camp still held annually.
+Before becoming an employee, Lorenzo was first a city of Las Vegas volunteer and taught classes for free.
+This teaching experience has made him a valued member of the staff at the Charleston Heights Arts Center since 2013.